 Because, yes, just in case this place wasn’t already awesome enough, it also boasts several caves on site — including a glow-worm cave set at the bottom of a sinkhole.
 Naturally.

 We went there with Len one rainy day, sporting supplied ponchos and gumboots.
-The vaguely Pandora-like lushness of the bush on his property, all ferns and moss, made the walk worthwhile even before reaching the cave.
+The vaguely Pandora-like lushness of the bush on his property, all fern glades and moss, made the walk worthwhile even before we reached the cave.

 The stormy weather had transformed the usual steep stairs leading down to the cave into a muddy mess of sludge, so we made the descent with the aid of ropes and Len’s guidance.
-It was rough going for someone as clumsy as me; I fell on my ass once or twice.
-All of our hands were so drenched in mud that taking photos was actually impossible.
+It was rough going for someone as clumsy as yours truly.
+I absolutely fell on my ass.
+More than once.
+And all of our hands were so drenched in mud that taking photos was actually impossible.

 And, once we made it down there and crouched our way into the cave, we found the rain and wind had washed away most of the glow-worms.
 A few flickering lights here and there were all that remained of the usual starry display.
-It was still an utterly enchanting experience though, as my first time in a non-commercial cave — and my first time virtually abseiling down a diagonal wall of mud.
+It was still a really cool experience though, as my first time in a non-commercial cave — and my first time sort of kind of abseiling down a diagonal wall of mud.

 On our way back, both Len and my lucky-ass partner got to see a BABY TASMANIAN DEVIL in broad daylight (OK, technically twilight, heading towards darkness).
 It froze when it saw us, they reported, and quickly scrambled away into what we can only presume was its den.
-I don’t know how I missed it.
+I don’t know how I missed it and, five-ish years on, am absolutely still mad at myself.

 But, sure enough, that wasn’t the only Devil-spotting opportunity of the day, thanks to a mixture of luck and Len’s intervention.
-He does the groundwork; the rest is up to Mother Nature.
+He lays the groundwork; the rest is up to Mother Nature.

 This is how it works.
 Len collects any roadkill in the surrounding areas — sadly, Tasmania is basically the unofficial roadkill capital of the world — and chops it up (#dedication).
 Then, after dark, once the guests’ curfew has begun (for safety reasons; Devils are dangerous!), he sprinkles the meat around the lawn.

-Come nightfall, after you’ve cooked, washed up, got the fire going and switched off the lights, you may just be in for a show.
-Of course, being wild animals, viewings can’t be guaranteed, but we’ve seen Devils 3/3 nights we were.
-It may not be a zoo, with animal-spotting on lock — hence the basis of its appeal, no? — but your odds are pretty good.
+Come nightfall, after you’ve cooked,**** washed up, got the fire going and switched off the lights, you may just be in for a show.
+Of course, being wild animals, viewings can’t be guaranteed.
+It’s not a zoo after all, with animal-spotting on lock — hence the basis of its appeal, no? — but your odds are pretty good.
+We’ve seen Devils 3/3 nights we were there.

 Guardians of the ecosystem

-And here’s the thing: you may question the ‘wildness’ of the Devils here given that food is being laid out for them on a nightly basis.
-But these guys can eat up to 40% of their body weight in half an hour; the roadkill they get here is not enough for a full day’s meal, especially when shared with — or fought over by — other Devils.
+And here’s the thing: you may question just how wild the Devils here are given that food is being laid out for them, albeit unseen, on a regular basis.
+But these guys can eat up to 40% of their body weight in half an hour; the roadkill they get here is not enough for a full day’s meal, especially when shared with — willingly or not so much — other Devils.

-What’s more, with the rise and rise of the deadly facial tumour disease among Devils, getting roadkill off the road is a good thing for their population: so aggressive are these little guys that often two or more will fight over roadkill by the side of the road and end up becoming roadkill themselves.
-Plus, as Len explained, they have such a large span of territory that it’s very rare for Mountain Valley to get regular repeat visitors, except for the occasional sick or injured Devil.
+What’s more, with the rise and rise of the deadly facial tumour disease among Devils, getting roadkill off the road is a good thing for their population: so aggressive are these little guys that often two or more will fight over roadkill by the side of the road and end up, sadly, becoming roadkill themselves.
+Plus, as Len explained, they have such a large span of territory that it’s very rare for Mountain Valley to get regular repeat visitors, except for the occasional sick or injured Devil for whom it represents support feeding.

-They know this thanks to Devil observation charts stashed in the guest rooms, similar to an adult colouring page but instead you record any markings on the Devils you spot.
-It’s a surprisingly fun low-tech ‘citizen science’ activity, encouraging you to pay close attention to the individual Devils that stop by.
-Getting to see them up close yet in the wild at once is incredible, and you’ll enjoy picking up their unique mannerisms, movements and frankly godawful sounds.
+They know this thanks to Devil observation charts stashed in each guest room ready for you to fill out — similar to an adult colouring page but instead of sticking between the lines you record any markings on the Devils you spot.
+It’s a nice low-tech ‘citizen science’ activity, encouraging you to pay close attention to the individual Devils that stop by.
+Getting to see them up close yet in the wild at once is awesome, and you’ll enjoy picking up their unique mannerisms, movements and frankly godawful sounds.

 The thing about Len and Pat is they don’t only care about the wildlife in their immediate vicinity, either.
 On our last visit, we mentioned that we’d been to Maria Island and Len asked if we’d spotted any of the local wombats (yes!!) with the telltale signs of mange (also, sadly, yes).
 If every Australian cared as much about our wildlife as these guys we wouldn’t have the worst mammal extinction rate in the world.

-Think about that when you think about Australia’s one-of-a-kind quirky wildlife; how many species have we already lost in the last 200 years alone (funny timing that, hey)?
-And how many more do we stand to lose?
-‘Lose’ is of course a misnomer; kill, or allow to die off thanks to feral species, habitat destruction and disease, a more accurate description.
+Think about that when you think about Australia’s one-of-a-kind quirky wildlife; how many species have we already lost in the last 200-ish years alone (funny timing that, hey)?
+And how many more do we stand to lose?****

 Before I spend the rest of the post on a greenie rant, allow me to take this moment to acknowledge the role that tourism can play in impacting animal species; it can be both a drawcard, a boon for local species’ survival (and tourism), but also the source of horrendous exploitation and endangerment.